OasisLMF/OasisPiWind/README.md

 ## Cloning the repository

-You can clone this repository from <a href="https://github.com/OasisLMF/OasisPiWind" target="_blank">GitHub</a> using HTTPS or SSH.
+You can clone this repository from <a href="https://github.com/OasisLMF/OasisPiWind" target="_blank">GitHub</a>.
 Before doing this you must generate an SSH key pair on your local machine and add the public key of that pair to your GitHub account (use the GitHub guide at <a href="https://help.github.com/articles/connecting-to-github-with-ssh/" target="_blank">https://help.github.com/articles/connecting-to-github-with-ssh/</a>).
-To clone over SSH use

-    git clone --recursive git+ssh://git@github.com/OasisLMF/OasisPiWind

-To clone over HTTPS use

-    git clone --recursive https://<GitHub user name:GitHub password>@github.com/OasisLMF/OasisPiWind
+    git clone git+{https,ssh}://git@github.com/OasisLMF/OasisPiWind

-## Managing the submodules

-There is only submodule - `src/oasis_keys_server` which contains the Flask app that handles the keys requests dispatched to the model lookup services.

-Run the command

-    git submodule

-to list the submodules (latest commit IDs, paths and branches).
-If any are missing then you can add them using

-	git submodule add <submodule GitHub repo URL> <local path/destination>

-If you've already cloned the repository and wish to update the submodules (all at once) in your working directory from their GitHub repositories then run

-    git submodule foreach 'git pull origin'

-You can also update the submodules individually by navigating to their location and pulling from the corresponding remote repository on GitHub.

-You should not make any local changes to these submodules because you have read-only access to their GitHub repositories.
-So submodule changes can only propagate from GitHub to your local repository.
-To detect these changes you can run `git status -uno` and to commit them you can add the paths and commit them in the normal way.

 ## Building and running the keys server

-First, ensure that you have Docker installed on your system and that your Unix user has been added to the `docker` user group (run `sudo usermod -a -G docker $USER`).
+Please ensure that you have Docker installed on your system and that Docker has the proper access privileges.

 The PiWind lookup is a built-in lookup provided by the <a href="https://pypi.org/project/oasislmf/" target="_blank">`oasislmf`</a> Python package, and the PiWind keys server is based on a Flask application for built-in lookups and which is part of the `oasis_keys_server` submodule.
-The Flask source code is built in to a base image named `coreoasis/builtin_keys_server`, which you need to build first before building the PiWind keys server.
-You can do this from the submodule location using
+The Flask source code is built in to a base image named `coreoasis/builtin_keys_server`, which is available from <a href="https://hub.docker.com/r/coreoasis/builtin_keys_server/" target="_blank">Docker Hub</a>.
+Please ensure you've been given read access to this repository so that the base image can be sourced during the build.

-    docker build -f docker/Dockerfile.builtin_keys_server -t coreoasis/builtin_keys_server .

-Then, you can build the PiWind keys server from the base of your PiWind repository by running
+You can build the PiWind keys server (from the base of your PiWind repository) by running

     docker build -f docker/Dockerfile.oasislmf_piwind_keys_server -t <image name/tag> .